Forest Park (Queens): Recreation and events

-Within Forest Park is "The Overlook", the administration building for Queens Parks, and "Oak Ridge", the former golf-course clubhouse and current administration building for Forest Park.
-Forest Park also offers a wide array of recreational facilities, the Carousel, playgrounds, a pond, a barbecue area, the George Seuffert Sr. Bandshell, a nature center, and two dog runs.
+Forest Park also offers a wide array of recreational facilities, the Carousel, playgrounds, a pond, a barbecue area, a nature center, and two dog runs.
 Dogs can run off leash here, and there is a separate area for small dogs.
 Therapeutic horseback riding for people with special needs is also available in the park.
+The park includes the George Seuffert Sr. Bandshell, which was named after a bandleader in 1979.

 Annual events such as the Halloween Walk, the Victorian Christmas, Nature Trails Day, orienteering and battle re-enactments draw the participation of the surrounding neighborhoods of Kew Gardens, Woodhaven, Richmond Hill, Forest Hills, and Glendale.